Consequences of Mild, Moderate & Severe Plagiarism

 If you use someone else’s words or ideas without properly crediting them, you could be committing plagiarism.
-The exact consequences of plagiarism depend on your institution’s rules and the type of plagiarism, but common consequences include:
+The consequences of plagiarism vary based on the severity of the offence.

 ‘The University regards plagiarism in examinations as a serious matter.
 Cases will be investigated and penalties may range from deduction of marks to expulsion from the University, depending on the seriousness of the occurrence.
 Even if plagiarism is inadvertent, it can result in a penalty.’